Istanbul – The 12 best sights and experiences in the city is written by The editorial staff, RejsRejsRejs.

 5 attractions in Sultanahmet that you must not deceive yourself about

-Lively Grand Bazaar is one of the world's largest bazaars with over 4.000 stalls.
-Here is everything you can imagine, and a little more.
-Move around the many small streets, smell the spices and feel the atmosphere - a fascinating and hectic crowd, where you can hardly avoid getting a little lost.
-It is Shopping in the Eastern way, where the price is always negotiable.
-Undoubtedly one of the must-see sights in Istanbul.
+The bustling Grand Bazaar is one of the world's largest bazaars, with over 4.000 stalls.
+It has everything you could imagine and more.
+Wander through the many small streets, smell the spices and feel the atmosphere – a fascinating and hectic bustle where you can hardly avoid getting a little lost.

 If you need a little green to look at and a little shade, visit Gülhane Park.
 In the park you can stroll around and experience many different gardens and fragrant flowers - a breath of fresh air on your walk around the neighborhood.
 Gülhane is located right next to one of the great highlights of both Sultanahmet and Istanbul in general: the Topkapi Palace.